Dawntwister/Dawntwister/README.md

 - 👋 Hi, I’m Zhan Hui and my Git username is @Dawntwister
 - 👀 I’m looking in the field in consulting, data management and Generative AI to find out my interests
-- Currently, I'm researching on Pytorch, Tensorflow for my Final Year Project on Computer Vision of image classification
+- Currently, I'm focusing on a new Personal project on F1 and analytics, looking into uses of web scraping and collation of data for analysis
 - At the same time, doing AWS Cloud Practitioner Exam in October 2024
-- Data-related Skillsets: SQL, PHP, Express.js, Excel PowerPivot, Excel PowerQuery, Python Numpy and Pandas, Tableau
+- Data-related Skillsets: SQL, Next.js, Express.js, Excel PowerPivot and PowerQuery, Tableau, Python Numpy and Pandas, Pytorch and AWS EC2 and Lambda
 - Next big steps I will be looking into:
   - SQL Data Queries Revision; LeetCode Grinding
   - AWS AI Practitioner Certificate
   - AWS Solutions Architect Certificate
-  - Big Data Tools Platforms: Apache Spark; Queue Systems: Kafka and RabbitMq; Cache Systems: Redis, Memcached; NoSQL DB: Cassandra, mongoDB
+  - Big Data Tools Platforms: Apache Spark; Cache Systems: Redis, Memcached; NoSQL DB: Cassandra, mongoDB
   - ETL & Data Pipelines: Bash, Airflow
-  - Will work back on my Fullstack portfolio webpage on Full JS project with Next.Js + Express(Backend) with Sequelize as ORM + DB + Cloud Deployment on EC2/Free Heroku Instance if there is
 - 📫 How to reach me: Gmail: ngzhanhui9@gmail.com
 Linkedin: http://linkedin.com/in/zhan-hui